sampsyo/home/_drafts/flatgfa.md

     class="img-responsive bonw">

 The `Path::steps` field refers to a slice of the `path_steps` array, and the `Handle::segment` field in there refers to a position in the `segments` array.
-There are no real, word-sized pointers anywhere.
+There are no actual, word-sized pointers to the virtual address space anywhere.
 Again, while I put the path names and the nucleotide sequences inline to make this picture simpler, [the actual implementation][flatgfa-rs] stores those in yet more arenas.
 My current implementation uses 12 arenas to implement the complete GFA data model.